-Our Red King Crab is caught in the cold, open waters of the Northern part of the Atlantic Ocean, by the North West Fishing Consortium, who’ve been harvesting Red King Crab since 1993.
+Our Red King Crab is caught in the cold, open waters of the Northern part of the Arctic Ocean, by the North West Fishing Consortium, who’ve been harvesting Red King Crab since 1993.

 The crab are caught in wire pots, baited with cod and other fish, and hauled up on deck by the crab catching crews, where they are cooked straight away.